Generative Quantum Learning of Joint Probability Distribution Functions: Abstract

 \section{Abstract}

-{Modeling joint probability distributions is an important task in a wide variety of fields.
+Modeling joint probability distributions is an important task in a wide variety of fields.
 One popular technique for this employs a family of multivariate distributions with uniform marginals called copulas.
 While the theory of modeling joint distributions via copulas is well understood, it gets practically challenging to accurately model real data with many variables.
-In this work, we design quantum machine learning algorithms to model copulas.
-We show that any copula can be naturally mapped to a multipartite maximally entangled state.
-A variational ansatz we christen as a `qopula' creates arbitrary correlations between variables while maintaining the copula structure starting from a set of Bell pairs for two variables, or GHZ states for multiple variables.
-As an application, we train a Quantum Generative Adversarial Network (QGAN) and a Quantum Circuit Born Machine (QCBM) using this variational ansatz to generate samples from joint distributions of two variables for historical data from the stock market.
-We demonstrate our generative learning algorithms on trapped ion quantum computers from IonQ for up to 8 qubits and show that our results outperform those obtained through equivalent classical generative learning.
-Further, we present theoretical arguments for exponential advantage in our model's expressivity over classical models based on communication and computational complexity arguments. }
+In this paper, we show that any copula can be naturally mapped to a multipartite maximally entangled state.
+Thus, the task of learning joint probability distributions becomes the task of learning maximally entangled states.
+We prove that a variational ansatz we christen as a `qopula' based on this insight leads to an exponential advantage over classical methods of learning some joint distributions.
+As an application, we train a quantum generative adversarial network (QGAN) and a quantum circuit born machine (QCBM) using this variational ansatz to generate samples from joint distributions of two variables in historical data from the stock market.
+We demonstrate our generative learning algorithms on trapped ion quantum computers from IonQ for up to eight qubits.
+Our experimental results show interesting findings such as the resilience against noise, outperformance against equivalent classical models and 20--1000 times less iterations required to converge as compared to equivalent classical models.\\